DataDog/dd-trace-js/docs/API.md

 <h2 id="auto-instrumentation">Automatic Instrumentation</h2>

 APM provides out-of-the-box instrumentation for many popular frameworks and libraries by using a plugin system.
-By default all built-in plugins are enabled.
+By default, all built-in plugins are enabled.
 Disabling plugins can cause unexpected side effects, so it is highly recommended to leave them enabled.

 Built-in plugins can be configured individually: